Sky Sports, BT Sport and Premier Sport could cost €92 per month

 It was announced last October that Sky had become the exclusive distributors of BT Sport and Premier Sport in Ireland, meaning customers will be able to view all 233 televised Premier League games, every Champions League and Europa League match as well as every Heineken Champions Cup match, the English Premiership and more under one subscription.
 It also means that Eir broadband customers will no longer receive the BT Sport pack free of charge as part of their plan.

-For the first six months customers will pay €46 per month in total and will then have a choice of whether to stay on their Sky Sports and Sports Extra contracts or to cancel.
-The basic Sky package is the only contract customers will be tied into, increasing to €32 per month after 12 months.
+That means that, from August 1st for the first six months customers will pay €46 per month in total and will then have a choice of whether to stay on their Sky Sports and Sports Extra contracts or to cancel.
+The basic Sky package is the only contract customers will be tied into, increasing to €32 per month after those six months.

 But if customers do choose to remain with Sky Sports and Sports Extra after their initial six months it means that the price for access to Sky Sports, BT Sport and Premier Sport, after the initial introductory offers end, will cost €1,104 per year for the full package.